microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-alert.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents potential security issues within a customer's tenant that Microsoft 365 Defender has identified.
+The latest generation of alerts in the Microsoft Graph security API which represents potential security issues within a customer's tenant that Microsoft 365 Defender, or a security provider integrated with Microsoft 365 Defender, has identified.

-When a threat is detected, alerts are created in the system for an analyst to investigate.
-Alerts with the same attack techniques or attributed to the same attacker are aggregated into an entity called an [incident](security-incident.md).
+When detecting a threat, a security provider creates an alert in the system.
+Microsoft 365 Defender pulls this alert data from the security provider, and consumes the alert data to return valuable clues in an [alert](security-alert.md) resource about any related attack, impacted assets, and associated [evidence](security-alertevidence.md).
+It automatically correlates other alerts with the same attack techniques or the same attacker into an [incident](security-incident.md) to provide a broader context of an attack.
 Aggregating alerts in this manner makes it easy for analysts to collectively investigate and respond to threats.

 [!INCLUDE [alerts-callout-two-types](../includes/alerts-callout-two-types.md)]